-Popular TV shows such as Criminal Minds and Mind Hunter are based on the criminal investigative analysis.
-Analysts in this field profile criminals and are looking for patterns in behavior, murders, and crime scenes to help law enforcement identify the perpetrator.
+Popular TV shows such as Criminal Minds and Mind Hunter are based on criminal investigative analysis.
+Analysts in this field profile criminals and seek patterns in behavior, murders, and crime scenes to help law enforcement identify the perpetrator.

-Tactical crime analysis looks at the who, what, when, where, why, and how of a crime.
+Tactical crime analysis looks at a crime’s who, what, when, where, why, and how.
 By carefully analyzing all those aspects, crime analysts look to identify leads to help solve the case.
-This analysis is very methodical and involves detailed reviews of police reports, crime scene photos, and interview transcripts.
+This systematic analysis involves detailed reviews of police reports, crime scene photos, and interview transcripts.

-Crimes that occur over an extended period of time, or even long term patterns in police behavior, are investigated under strategic crime analysis.
-This particular form of criminal analysis can be daunting, as the number of records that must be examined can be astronomical.
-Crime analysts in this field often utilize machine learning or other software tools to help them comb through mountains of data.
+Crimes that occur over an extended time, or even long-term patterns in police behavior, are investigated under strategic crime analysis.
+Unfortunately, this particular form of criminal analysis can be daunting, as the number of records professionals must examine can be astronomical.
+As a result, crime analysts in this field often utilize machine learning or other software tools to help them comb through mountains of data.

 The short answer is it varies.
 A typical criminal analyst can enter this career with four to six years of education and work experience after graduating from high school.

 However, some aspiring crime analysts can begin their careers with as little as an associate’s degree in criminal justice or a related field.
 However, these entry-level roles are rare, and many may require work experience.
 Most crime analysts earn at least a bachelor’s degree in criminal justice or a related field.
 However, crime analysts must have work or volunteer experience in criminal justice or law enforcement to be competitive in securing a job in this field.